ShadowsocksR-Live/shadowsocksr-native/README.md

 [libev](http://software.schmorp.de/pkg/libev.html) and
 [openssl](http://www.openssl.org/) or [polarssl](https://polarssl.org/).

-In normal usage, the memory consumption is about 600KB and the CPU utilization is no more than 5% on a low-end router (Buffalo WHR-G300N V2 with a 400MHz MIPS CPU, 32MB memory and 4MB flash).
+In normal usage, the memory footprint is about 600KB and the CPU utilization is no more than 5% on a low-end router (Buffalo WHR-G300N V2 with a 400MHz MIPS CPU, 32MB memory and 4MB flash).